cockroachdb/docs/src/current/v23.2/sso-db-console.md

 	1. A [CockroachDB {{ site.data.products.dedicated }}cluster](https://www.cockroachlabs.com/docs/cockroachcloud/create-your-cluster).

-## Log in to a cluster's DB Console with SSO.
+## Log in to a cluster's DB Console with SSO

 From the user's perspective, once the cluster is properly configured to an identity provider, the sign-in flow is as follows: